rmvanhees/pynadc/README.rst

 In addition, the pynadc package provides read access to several operational products from satellite missions:
  * Sciamachy (ENVISAT) :  PDS/ESA level 0 and 1b

- The software requires python3, numpy, h5py
+The software requires: python3, numpy, h5py